Showing posts with label Atari Super Pack. Show all posts

 Here we go...

 Wizworld was once a colourful place until the evil Zark turned everything grey and rather drab.
-We play as Wiz and are... well... a ball thingy who must attempt to add a splash of Technicolor back into his bleak world.
-We do that by collecting power-ups to aid us in shooting Zark's space monsters who will then drop bubbles of red, green or blue.
+We play as Wiz and are... well... a ball thingy who must attempt to add a splash of Technicolour back into his bleak world.
+We do that by collecting power-ups to aid us in shooting Zark's monsters, who then drop bubbles of red, green or blue.
 Using these primary colours, we can recolour this drab world to its former glory.
 Well, in theory!

-Sadly, I have no friends so must go it alone but here are some screenshots to cheer us up...
+Sadly, I have no friends, so I must go it alone, but here are some screenshots to cheer us up...

 Okay, let's restart and try again...
 Just what are those weird alien things?